eslamee1/collections_task/README.md

 # collections_task
- task for collections like list ,arraylist , hashset
+ task for collections like arraylist , list , dictionary, hashset